jackgray/narc_arch/docs/source/hardware.rst

 Networking
 -----------

+    Fast and reliable communication is imperative for an effective and fault tolerant cluster service.
+If the nodes can't communicate with one another due to packet loss or latency, then they will go offline and potentially create service interruptions or delays.

 Router
-    Fast and reliable communication is imperative for an effective cluster service.
     The connection between nodes is maintained by a central ethernet switch, or router, that handles the routing of packets into the ethernet ports of their intended targets.

+Bandwidth
+    For most cases, bandwidth between nodes will not be as important as reliability.
+Most cluster traffic is lightweight.

+    If computing nifti files using a MapReduce model, this may increase, and the switch should be audited for bottlenecks.

 Wireless
     Check with institute on broadcasting VPNs.

     Port forwarding to make endpoints publically available could be handled in-house, or by the institute.

 Hot Storage